 As venture capital dollars flow into deep tech, investors remain wary of high capital expenditure requirements, supply chain immaturity, lower ROI, high-risk profiles, increasing valuations from investor crowding, and long roads to commercialization — let alone profitability.
 As a humanoid robotics company primarily funded through venture capital, Figure recognizes the necessity of building out protections against the aforementioned risks.
 Adcock understands the need to balance technical viability with fundraising.
 Building a viable robot is not enough; reaching venture capital milestones requires a clear path to profitability, scalability, and efficient use of capital.

 This manifests in two areas of advancement for Figure: maintaining high-quality standards through simultaneous prototyping and reducing robot unit costs via volume manufacturing.
-According to the company, Figure’s robot manufacturing and prototyping will have the following two mandates:
+Figure’s robot manufacturing and prototyping will have the following two mandates:

 “Unit Cost: We’re aiming to reduce individual humanoid unit costs through high-rate volume manufacturing, working towards a sustainable economy of scale.
 We are measuring our costs through the fully burdened operating cost/hour.
 At high rates of volume manufacturing, I am optimistic unit cost will come down to affordable levels.